Record a salary journal - UK only

 Description

-At the end of each payroll period, you should update your accounts to include any payments relating to your employees, for example wages, national insurance (NI), PAYE and pension contributions.
-Posting a salary journal to your Nominal Ledger ensures that the relevant profit and loss and balance sheet nominal codes are correctly updated.
+After each payroll period, update Sage 50 Accounts to include employee payments, for example wages, National Insurance (NI), Statutory Adoption Pay (PAYE), and pension contributions.
+Post salary journals to your Nominal Ledger to update your profit and loss and balance sheet nominal codes accurately.

-When you pay your liabilities, posting bank payments to the balance sheet liability nominal codes ensures that the liabilities are cleared and your bank accounts are reduced by the relevant costs.
+Post bank payments to your balance sheet liability nominal codes, which clears the liabilities and reduces your bank by these costs.

-If you're using Sage 50 Payroll, you can use the nominal link to post the salary journals.
-Refer to article, Set up the nominal link to post to Sage Accounts.
+If you're using Sage 50 Payroll, use the nominal link to post the salary journals.

 Cause